MEZZO SOPRANO & 'AMBASSADOR OF ARTS'

 Despite a busy concert schedule and as mother to two wonderful children, Friederike always makes time to support charities close to her heart.
 She was the very first Ambassador of the famous Chelsea Pensioners at the Royal Hospital Chelsea, was “The Voice” of Children in Crisis and when the José Carreras Leukaemia Foundation asked her to support them she was delighted to perform alongside her friend Plácido Domingo Jr. at the prestigious José Carreras TV Gala.

-Friederike will be going on tour in Germany 2021/2022 with Italian actor Bruno Maccallini.
-Both will be performing and singing in a show written just for them entertaining their audiences with much loved songs, humour and anekdotes about the love between Italians and Germans.
+Friederike will be going on tour in Germany 2022 with Italian actor Bruno Maccallini.
+Both will be performing and singing in a show called AMORE written just for them entertaining their audiences with much loved songs, humour and anekdotes about the love between Italians and Germans.
+An album with the songs of the Show AMORE will be released in 2022.

 It’s been quite a journey.
 During a career that has lasted over three decades and taken her from her native Germany to London, Friederike Krum has learned from the best, sang with the best and deployed her extraordinary mezzo-soprano in the service of Opera, Jazz, classical Lied and Musicals.